 Looking at this complex system of education is fascinating and challenging.
 Children from the Reggio Emilia schools consistently produce work that is of extremely high quality, so much so that samples of this work regularly travel on exhibition across the globe.
 This invites us to reimagine the possibilities, pushing the boundaries of our beliefs about young children’s capabilities.

 Some of the salient features of the Reggio Approach include:

-Collaboration – The environment in Reggio schools is designed to allow group interactions.
+Relationships & Collaboration – The environment in Reggio schools is designed to allow group interactions rooted in strong relationships.
 Many projects, especially those that are more complex in nature, are collaborative efforts amongst groups of students rather than individual work.